mykki92/CI_PP5_SOUNDCHECK/README.md

 ### Checks
 - Allows users to express their interest in the post.
 - Users cannot check their own posts.
-- The "Checked" page allows users to view a list of posts they have previously Checked.
+- The "Checks" page allows users to view a list of posts they have previously Checked.
 - User stories covered: 11, 19

 <details><summary>Screenshots</summary>